LoveStartLearnBuildTokensResourcesConverseBlog

 1a.
 The two meanings of "compromise"

-1. Among engineering choices, compromises are expected and essential.
-We must weigh trade-offs and collectively choose the set that best meets the full set of requirements.
+1. When it comes to engineering choices, compromises are expected and essential.
+We must weigh trade-offs and collectively choose the set of trade-offs that best meets the full set of requirements.

-2. Among people, far less so.
-Such compromises occur when one group has given up trying to appease the others.
+2. Among people, fcompromises are far less desirable.
+Such compromises occur most often when one group has given up and are trying to appease the others.
 Conceding when there is an outstanding technical objection is not coming to consensus.
-Even worse is horse-trading: "I object to your proposal for such-and-so reasons.
+Even worse is horse-trading: "I object to your proposal for such-and-such reasons.
 You object to my proposal for this-and-that reason.
-Neither of us agree.
 If you stop objecting to my proposal, I'll stop objecting to your proposal and we'll put them both in."

 Prompt: When determining social consensus, should we ask for agreement or objections?